 Sometimes a poem leaves an unspoken line hovering in your mind (my line in brackets):

-white lie the transparent rock pool shrimps (I can see right through you)
+(I can see right through you)

 This also is a benefit of reading more slowly, allowing other lines to be imagined.
 In one section there are poems dedicated to other people, so of course there is one for Kevin Brophy:

-the poet’s deep understanding of friendship banksia bush
+the poet’s deep

 I googled ‘banksia’ and pondered the photos of glowing yellow candles of flowers.